 The time you need for recovery varies, depending on a variety of factors, including your age, overall health and the type of surgery done.
 Recovery often includes:

 The complete healing process can take six to 12 months.
 It’s important to follow all post-op instructions provided by your doctor.
 You should avoid heavy lifting, bending and twisting during the recovery process.
-Your healing is evaluated at follow-up appointments, and the team at the surgery center guides you about when to resume activities.
+Your healing is evaluated at follow-up appointments, and the team at the neurosurgery center guides you about when to resume activities.

 Other medical conditions may need to be considered when treating adult-onset scoliosis.
 It’s not uncommon for older adults to have conditions such as: